OUR PLASTICS RESEARCH

-Our initial development of unique technology has begun and is referred to as the Industrial Plastics Decomposition Cell project.
-The Cell will be intended to facilitate the large-scale decomposition of plastics, promoting a new, greener alternative way of handling plastic waste.
-The cell will use a high concentration of the fungus Aspergillus Tubingensis to break down plastics quickly.
-It is Blackrose's goal to produce a functional unit to be fabricated on a large scale by the end of the year 2020.
-As a result of this accelerated development plan, we will be focusing the overwhelming majority of our resources on this particular project.
-The first phase of this project involves small scale testing of the fungus in different environments and with different types of plastics.
-The purpose of this phase is to determine the practicality of the cell’s use with those plastics and to determine the scale at which the cell can be used.
-Following this phase, assuming we see success, we will begin fabricating and testing prototypes in order to optimize functionality.
-We hope to have a functional prototype completed by February of next year, but are uncertain about making any definite projection for this deadline.
+Our initial development of unique technology began and was referred to as the Industrial Plastics Decomposition Cell project.
+The Cell was intended to facilitate the large-scale decomposition of plastics, promoting a new, greener alternative way of handling plastic waste.
+The cell was intended to use a high concentration of the fungus Aspergillus Tubingensis to break down plastics quickly.
+Our goal was to produce a functional unit to be fabricated on a large scale.
+As part of our accelerated development plan, we were focusing the overwhelming majority of our resources on this particular project.
+The first phase of this project involved small scale testing of the fungus in different environments and with different types of plastics.
+The purpose of this phase was to determine the practicality of the cell’s use with those plastics and to determine the scale at which the cell could be used.
+Following this phase, assuming we saw success, we would begin fabricating and testing prototypes in order to optimize functionality.